robertc-pm/Duroair-New/src/content/products/duroroom.md

 ---
 ### How it Works

+The DuroRoom enclosure contain hazards or protect processes.
 The DuroRoom™ portable workstation is custom-engineered to accommodate any workspace and any workpiece.
 It retracts to 20% of its extended length to accommodate use of an overhead crane and facilitate material handling or save space when not in use.
 DuroRoom retractable enclosures are used for painting and coating, clean rooms, isolation rooms, anterooms or gowning rooms and non-destructive testing environments.
 Most DuroRooms retract but fixed rooms are also available.
-Sizes up to 50’ high x 65’ wide x any linear length.
+Sizes up to 50’ high x 65’ wide x any linear length

 Pair it with: